Skip to main content

 How Do Spark Aligners Work?

 Spark uses a high-quality material called TruGEN for its clear aligners.
-It doesn’t contain latex, phthalates, mercury, or bisphenol-A (BPA).
-Apart from resisting stains, it maintains contact with your teeth for optimum results.
+It doesn’t contain latex, phthalates, mercury, or bisphenol-A (BPA), and it resists stains while staying in close contact with your teeth.

 Spark aligners website screenshot